pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

  **Catalysis - Report**

- This is a catalysis report, which is typically used during a sensemaking session to spur discussion and thought in a group.
-It is generated by NarraFirma from the clustered interpretations, observations, and graphs in the previous pages.
+From the clustered interpretations, observations, and graphs on the previous pages, NarraFirma generates a catalysis report.
+It is typically used during a sensemaking session (along with the collected stories) to spur discussion in groups.
+You can change how the report looks by manipulating the CSS classes that determine its appearance.
 ![NarraFirma Screenshot 17 - Catalysis - Report](NarraFirmaScreenshot17-Catalysis-Report.png)

 * * *

 ### Sensemaking

-The sensemaking phase of PNI typically takes place in a workshop setting with a group of people, who make sense of the stories and other data together.
-They may work with a catalysis report, but they _always_ work with the stories.
+The sensemaking phase of PNI typically takes place in a workshop setting with a group of people who make sense of stories and other data together.
+They may work with a catalysis report, but they _always_ work with stories.
-A sensemaking session may be long and complex, with several structured exercises, or it can be a simpler discussion of the stories and patterns.
+A sensemaking session may be long and complex, with several structured exercises, or it can be short and/or simple.
+In either case, the people involved (including some of those who told stories) are included in the session when possible.

 **Sensemaking - Dashboard**